geekGroveOfficial/php-smart-validator/README.md

+To incorporate the supported validation rules into your README for the `php-smart-validator` package, I suggest adding a dedicated section that clearly outlines all the available validation rules.
+This will help users understand the capabilities of your package right away.

+Here's an updated version of your README with the supported validation rules included:

+---

 # PHP Smart Validator

 `php-smart-validator` is a flexible and extensible PHP package for validating data.
 It provides a set of common validation rules and allows for custom rule definitions.
 This package is designed to be easy to use and integrate into any PHP project.